oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```
 <requirement_name>: [ <node_template_name>, <node_template_requirement_name> ]
 ```

+> If we plan to support the "convience" grammar of mapping multiple
+>requirement instances at the same time, we need to document it here.

 In the above grammars, the pseudo values that appear in angle brackets have the following meaning: